Retaehc-pop/Retaehc-pop/readme.md

 ### Hello world, I'm Pop - aka Retaehc

-## I'm a Student, Developer, Future engineer and Gamer.
+## I'm a Student, Developer, Future software engineer and Gamer.

 - I'm currently working on a CanSat Project
 - I would like to learn Machine Learning and AI